koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 On how I use words, values are decision-influences (also known as [_shards_](/shard-theory)).
 “I value doing well at school” is a short sentence for “in a range of contexts, there exists an influence on my decision-making which upweights actions and plans that lead to e.g. learning and good grades and honor among my classmates.”

 An agent with lots of values (e.g. coffee and sex and art) will be more likely to choose plans which incorporate positive features under all of the values (since those plans get bid for by many decision-influences).
-I believe that this complexity of value is the default. **If an AI strongly and reflectively values both protecting people and paperclips,** [**it will make decisions on the basis of both considerations**](/alignment-without-total-robustness)**.** Therefore, the AI will both protect people and make paperclips (assuming the values work in the described way, which is a whole ‘nother can of worms).
+I believe that this complexity of value is the default. **If an AI strongly and reflectively values both protecting people and paperclips,** [**it will make decisions on the basis of both considerations**](/alignment-without-total-robustness)**.** Therefore, the AI will both protect people and make paperclips (assuming the values work in the described way, which is a whole ‘nother matter).

 > [!quote] [One of my comments](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=Cyzck3vqEa4EfoXaz)
 > I think these considerations make total alignment success more difficult, because [I expect agents to e.g. terminalize common instrumental values](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#cuTotpjqYkgcwnghp).
-Therefore, it's very hard to end up with e.g. a single dominant value which only cares about maximizing diamonds.
+Therefore, it's hard to end up with e.g. a single dominant value which only cares about maximizing diamonds.
 I think that value is complex by default.
 >
 > People care about lots of things, from family to sex to aesthetics.
 My values / decision-influences don't collapse down to any one of these.
 >